leather-io/extension/README.md

 3. Click on: **"Load Temporary Add-on…"**
 4. Navigate to the `stacks-wallet-web` project directory
 5. Select the `manifest.json` file from the `stacks-wallet-web/dist` directory.

-### Adding a Changeset

-This repository utilizes [Changesets](https://github.com/atlassian/changesets) in order to create a `CHANGELOG.md` file and update the version of the wallet.
-Each pull request should include a changeset, which includes a description of the changes made in your PR.
-Most information can be found in the [changesets repository](https://github.com/atlassian/changesets), but the quickest way to add a changeset is to run `yarn changeset add`.
-You'll be prompted to enter a summary of your changes.

-Once your PR is merged into the `main` branch, a new pull request will automatically be created.
-This is a "release" pull request.
-The PR will merge your changesets into the [`CHANGELOG.md`](https://github.com/blockstack/ux/blob/main/CHANGELOG.md) file, and will update the version of the wallet appropriately, depending on the type of change you've made.

-In general, you should not update the version of the wallet (found in `package.json`).
-Each commit in a PR will generate a "beta" version, which can be used for testing.

 ## Production